 Best Practices: Written Exchanges

 The Paul D. Coverdell World Wise Schools program was founded as a pen pal exchange opportunity in 1989, and many educators and PCVs still enjoy traditional letter exchanges.
-This is likely due to the fact that many Volunteers still rely on “snail mail” for communication, and it is exciting to receive letters from all over the world.
-Here at Peace Corps, we love to see intercultural learning and excitement that comes from classic letter writing exchanges.
-We have some tips from participants to help guide you on this journey.
+Whether via email or traditional "snail mail", it is exciting to receive letters from all over the world!

-2. Have a monthly theme.
-Ask your students what they are interested in; music, food, leaders, geography.
-Have your students learn how it differs from culture to culture.
-Giving a theme to each batch of letters gives students something to focus their questions and answers on, and helps each classroom better understand the specifics of the different culture they are learning about.
+Ask the educator you are working with what their students are interested in: music, food, leaders, geography, etc. Giving a theme to each batch of letters gives students something to focus their questions and answers on, and helps each classroom better understand the specifics of the different culture they are learning about.